 - "The Invisibles" combines this premise with Spy Fiction.
 An agent of the "General Intelligence Agency" (a Fictional Counterpart of the CIA) investigates alien parasites who have infiltrated humanity by joining with willing, power-hungry humans at both extremes of society: some of the Invisibles are homeless misfits, while others are political leaders, industrialists and military brass.

-- "Dead Man's Switch", an episode of the new Outer Limits, had a very brief scene of literal Puppet Masters.
+- "Dead Man's Switch" had a very brief scene of literal Puppet Masters.
 The protagonist is down in a secure bunker, where he must push a button every hour to prevent Earth's last-ditch Doomsday Device from going off.
 The protagonist's commanding officer is talking to him via video from Washington DC, assuring him that the alien genocide it was meant to avenge is over and they'll relieve him soon, he just has to keep pushing the button until his bunker can be reached.
 In the episode's final shot, it's seen that the General is a corpse amidst the buring ruins of DC, and spindly sea-spider-like aliens have their limbs stuck into him through a gash in his back, working him like a ventriloquist's dummy.

 - "Caught in the Act" has an alien parasite possess young women and seduce men in order to absorb them for food/energy.
 This has happened at least several times throughout history.
 The parasite can only be defeated with the Power of Love.

 - "From Within" has prehistoric worms take over a mining town but are defeated by a mentally-retarded kid who figures out that they like salt and hate sunlight.
 They also cause the host to lose all inhibitions.